Bladder Pain Syndrome

 IC is not the same as acute cystitis, a bacterial infection of the bladder that is the most common type of urinary tract infection (UTI).

-How Common is Interstitial Cystitis?
+How Common is Bladder Pain Syndrome?

 This condition is common in the US, affecting up to four million people assigned male at birth and eight million people assigned female at birth each year.
 It is not contagious and doesn’t spread in the body or worsen with time.
 Additionally, IC is not a known cause of bladder cancer.